BlazeInferno64/NotePlus/SECURITY.md

 ## Supported Versions

-The latest version of the web app would get updated in future which in turn might change the whole working functionality of the web app.
+The latest version of the web project would get updated in future which in turn might change the whole working functionality of the web app.
 To help decide this I would make a community post in the discussions tab so make sure to keep an eye on it.

 | Version | Supported          |